pauliceia/vgiws/doc/api/login.md

     - 401 (Unauthorized): It is necessary an Authorization header valid.
     - 404 (Not Found): Not found any user.
     - 409 (Conflict): Current password is invalid.
-    - 409 (Conflict): The email is not validated.
+    - 409 (Conflict): The email has not been validated.
     - 500 (Internal Server Error): Problem when changing the password.
 Please, contact the administrator.
 - Notes:
     - The passwords need to be encrypted using a hash algorithm called SHA512.